PlanZGit/TodoList/README.md

 # Working on :

-Splite code into MVC - done
+1. Splite code into MVC - done

-Save and Load/Retrieve data - done
+2. Save and Load/Retrieve data - reviewing

-- using localStorage to save data
+3. Selectable and draggable - searching

+4. Style - proccessing